fastlane/docs/docs/CONTRIBUTING.md

 ## Debugging

-I personally use a plain Sublime Text with a terminal.
+I use a plain Sublime Text with a terminal.
 Debugging is pretty easy, just insert the following code to where you want to jump in:

 ```ruby
 require 'pry'